bcarun/madrascoder/tutorials/001-pragmatic-cucumber/01-getting-started.md

 }
 ```

-Annotations `@Given`, `@And`, `@When`, `@Then` are synonymous, they can be used interchangable.
+Annotations `@Given`, `@And`, `@When`, `@Then` are synonymous, they can be used interchangeably.
 Important part is the value of these annotation.
 These values corresponds to the steps in feature file.
 You may have noticed `{int}` in annotation values.
-We will learn more about expressions `{int}`, `{string}` etc., in future chapter.
+We will learn more about expressions `{int}`, `{string}` etc., in future chapters.
 For now, imagine the text at location of `{int}` in feature file will be automatically converted to `int` and supplied as argument to the corresponding method.

 <hr>

 ### 9. Project Structure

-If you had followed along all the steps from the beginning, you may have the following project structure.
-Take few minutes to compare your project with what is stated below, this way you run the Cucumber test in next step, it will work as expected.
+If you had done all the steps from the beginning, you may have the following project structure.
+Take few minutes to compare your project with what is stated below, this way when you run the Cucumber test in next step, it will work as expected.

 ```shell
 ➜  cucumber-book-sample tree